Harshita-Kanal/ShopSpree/README.md

 # ShopSpree
-A Shopping app in React Native :shopping_cart:
+A Shopping app in React Native :shopping_cart: <br/>
+Built with love and react native :heart: